-A typical engagement with a client would start off with a meeting, either in person where possible or online, or via telephone or email to discuss and outline your basic requirements of the piece.
-Things to consider are aspects like preferred colours, size of the canvas, level of energy (ranging from soothing to vibrant and powerful), ranges of textures, metallic or non-metallic finish, timescales or any critical deadlines, and of course budget.
+A typical engagement with a client would start off with a meeting, ideally in person where possible or online, to discuss and outline their basic requirements for the commissioned piece.
+We would typically discuss and agree various aspects, such as: preferred colours, size of canvas, level of energy (ranging from soothing to vibrant and powerful), range of textures, metallic or non-metallic finish, timescales or any critical deadlines, and of course budget.

-Once I gather details of your requirements, I then follow up with a few suggestions along with approximate timescales and costs for the client to review and finalise.
-The cost of the commission is based on varying aspects such as size, level of detail, materials used, and time & effort required to complete the piece.
-Once the scope and details of the commission have been agreed, I then start on the work.
+Once I have collated all the details of the clients requirements, I then follow up with approximate timescales and costs for the client to review and finalise.
+The cost of the commission is based on a number of factors, such as size of canvas, level of detail, materials used, overall time & effort required to complete the piece, and packaging & shipping.
+Once the scope, details and costs of the commission have been agreed, I then start on the work.

-I offer all my clients the chance to view the work in progress, be it in person or online.
+I offer all my clients the chance to view the work in progress, be it in person or online, if they so wish.
 Sometimes clients decline this offer as they prefer to see the finished piece without any additional input from them.
 Once the piece is finished, it is delivered to your preferred location.